Left Turn Motorcycle Accidents are Almost Always the Driver’s Fault

 Safety Gear is Essential

 The number one most important piece of equipment a motorcycle rider can wear is a helmet.
-Helmet use, which is required by California law, has been shown to decrease your risk of head injury by roughly 69% (though other sources pin that injury prevention rate even higher at around 85%).
+Helmet use, which is required by California law, has been shown to decrease your risk of head injury by roughly 69% (though other sources pin the injury prevention rate even higher at around 85%).
 It also decreases the likelihood of death by 42%.

 In addition, riding armor and other padded safety clothing can dramatically decrease the G-Forces imparted upon your body during a collision.
 While this type of clothing may not completely eliminate the risk of injury, even reducing impact by a few pounds per square inch can make the difference between surviving a crash and suffering from disastrous internal injuries.